GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/cookies/index.md

 ## Partitioning {: #partitioning }

 {% Aside %}
-We are currently working on changes to the API to support partitioned cookies.
-For more information, see the [API proposal][partitioning-api-proposal].
+We recently published an [API proposal][partitioning-api-proposal] for changes to the `chrome.cookies` API that would improve support for partitioning.
 {% endAside %}

 [Partitioned cookies][chips] allow a site to mark that certain cookies should be keyed against the origin of the top level frame.
 This means that if site A is embedded using an iframe in site B and site C, a partitioned cookie can have a different value in each.

-This API does not currently have support for partitioning, which means that all methods consider cookies from all partitions.
+`chrome.cookies` does not currently have support for partitioning, which means that all methods consider cookies from all partitions.
 The [`cookies.set()`](#method-set) method stores cookies in the default partition.

 For more details on the general impact of partitioning for extensions, see the [Storage and Cookies][cookie-partitioning] page.